-This blog explains what GDPR risk really means for your organisation.
-It is written by our guest blogger, John Strutt, an intelligence analyst and cyber security expert.
+Our guest contributer, John Strutt, an intelligence analyst and cyber security expert, explains what GDPR risk really means for your organisation.
 Intelligence analysts are the people most likely to see the consequences of GDPR risks and misunderstandings, so we asked John for his take on the impact of GDPR.

 Clearing up the GDPR risk confusion

 There’s a lot of contradictory information surrounding GDPR (General Data Protection Regulation).
 I’m a Cyber Intelligence Specialist, not a GDPR expert; however, like most of us I am trying to find answers to some of the questions that surround the subject.

 The first major concern I have discovered is also one of the most frequently asked questions about GDPR: certification.
 A quick Google search will reveal vendors selling a certification called 'Certified EU General Data Protection Regulation (GDPR) Practitioner'.
 The practitioner course may provide information on some of the important elements of GDPR, however to date, no official certification has been created.

 GDPR is not an IT security problem, it is most certainly a business problem.